 Please click on the link below to read or download a copy of Compass' transparency statement regarding the Modern Slavery Act 2015.

-The Executive Board is the key management committee for the Group and currently comprises the executive directors of the Company, the Interim Chief Financial Officer, the Group General Counsel & Company Secretary, the Regional Managing Directors for Latin America, CAMEAT, Continental Europe and Asia Pacific, the Managing Director for UK & Ireland, the Director of International Clients and Market Development, the Group HR Director, the Interim Investor Relations and Corporate Affairs Director, the Group Director of Strategy and M&A and the Group Safety & Sustainability Director.
+The Executive Committee is the key management committee for the Group and currently comprises the executive directors of the Company, the Group Chief Financial Officer, the Group General Counsel & Company Secretary, the Regional Managing Directors for Latin America, Continental Europe and Asia Pacific, the Managing Director for UK & Ireland, the Director of International Clients and Market Development, the Group Chief People Officer, the Interim Investor Relations and Corporate Affairs Director, the Group Director of Strategy and M&A and the Group Safety & Sustainability Director.

 The Board has delegated day to day operational decisions to the Executive Committee which is the key management committee for the Group.
 The Executive Committee meets regularly, and develops the Group’s strategy, and reviews capital expenditure and investment budgets.
 The Executive Committee is responsible for implementing Group policy, monitoring health and safety, financial, operational and quality of service performance, purchasing and supply chain issues, succession planning and governance matters.

 We operate in dynamic markets and the Board and its committees must adapt and evolve to ensure that they make an effective contribution.